akovalp/OllamaQuestionGenerator/README.md

 1.  **User Input:** The user specifies parameters (topic, language, level, style, number of questions, LLM model) in the Streamlit frontend.
 2.  **Text Generation (`backend.TextGenerator`):**
     *   Constructs a detailed prompt based on user input.
-    *   Sends the prompt to the selected Ollama LLM.
+    *   Sends the prompt to the selected LLM provider (Ollama or Groq).
     *   **(English Only):** If the language is English, it calculates the Gunning Fog score of the generated text using `textstat`.
 If the score is outside the target range for the selected level, it refines the prompt (asking for simpler/more complex text) and asks the LLM to regenerate.
 This loop continues for a limited number of iterations (`MAX_ITERATIONS`) or until suitable text is generated.
     *   Stores the generated text.
 3.  **Text Analysis (`backend.TextMetrics`):**
     *   Calculates metrics (word count, etc.) for the generated text.
 4.  **Question Generation (`backend.QuestionGenerator`):**
     *   Constructs a prompt including the generated text, requesting a specific number of multiple-choice questions in JSON format.
-    *   Sends the prompt to the Ollama LLM, explicitly requesting JSON output (`format='json'`).
+    *   Sends the prompt to the LLM provider, explicitly requesting JSON output.
     *   Receives the JSON response from the LLM.
     *   **Crucially, validates the received JSON** against the `Questions` Pydantic model.
 If validation fails, an error is raised.
 This ensures the data structure is correct before further processing.
 5.  **Frontend Display (`frontend.py`):**